daniestevez/gr-satellites/docs/source/command_line.rst

 * `Harbin Institute of Technology`_, which connects to the telemetry proxy included in `gr-lilacsat`_ and `gr-dslwp`_.

+* Any custom server using the SIDS protocol.

 To enable telemetry submission, it is necessary to edit some parameters in ``gr_satellites``'s config file, which is located in